Review summary: A delight for the taste buds and a feast for the eyes, Organically Raised has many perks and just a few cons.

 Book: Organically Raised: Conscious Cooking for Babies and Toddlers by Anni Daulter, with Shante Lanay and photography by Gina Sabatella; published by Rodale (2010).
 The forward, worth noting, is by Dr. Alan Greene.

-Cost: Organically Raised: Conscious Cooking for Babies and Toddlers is $14.95 (paperback) via Amazon.
+Cost: Organically Raised: Conscious Cooking for Babies and Toddlers is $7.59 (paperback, as of 2017) via Amazon.
 So far it’s not available in digital that I can see.

 Synopsis: The Organically Raised Cookbook, according to author Anni is, “A hip, holistic guide that allows parents to create delicious, healthy, and organic meals for children ages 6 months to 3 years old.”